Skip to main content

 Research Interests:

-My research lies at the intersection of British party politics, ideology and political culture, and the political economy of the ‘West’ or ‘global north’.
+My research lies at the intersection of British party politics, ideology and political culture, and the political economy of Britain in its different global contexts.

-Much of my work focuses on political and ideological change on the British left in the late twentieth century.
+Much of my work focuses on changes within the British left since the 1970s.
 My first book Futures of Socialism (Cambridge University Press) explores debates over the ‘modernisation’ of socialism, and their influence on the Labour Party, 1973-1997.
 It challenges existing accounts of ‘Labour’s modernisation’ and illuminates the trajectory of social democracy from the ‘Alternative Economic Strategy’ to ‘New Labour’.
-In addition, it situates British politics in its European, postcolonial, and transatlantic contexts, and intervenes in debates over constitutional reform, new social movements, and neoliberalism.
-I also have published or will publish articles on race, sexuality, and 1980s political culture in Twentieth Century British History and English Historical Review and a chapter on the infamous 1983 Labour Party manifesto in an I.B.
-Tauris volume on ‘rethinking Labour’s past’.
+Using this case study, it intervenes in wider debates, over constitutional reform, European integration, new social movements, and neoliberalism.
+I have also published journal articles on race, sexuality, and 1980s political culture, and a book chapter on the 1983 Labour Party manifesto.

 Since late 2020, I began a new project on the ‘crisis of British Keynesianism, 1973-1993’.
-By exploring Keynesian advocacy for import controls, a prominent but now neglected campaign, my research unsettles narratives that emphasise ‘neoliberalism’ and highlights the importance for Keynesian economists and sympathetic politicians of deindustrialisation and European integration at the Cold War’s climax.
-It thus sheds light on current debates about Brexit and ‘deglobalisation’.
-Once this project is completed, I hope to broaden research into a book-length study on the politics of Britain and Ireland’s relationships with the global economy.
+By exploring Keynesian advocacy for import controls, a prominent but now neglected campaign, my research unsettles narratives that emphasise ‘neoliberalism’ and highlights the intellectual and political importance of deindustrialisation and European integration at the Cold War’s climax.

 Methodologically, I am interested in the relationships between the disciplines of history, political science, and political economy.
-With Lyndsey Jenkins and Robert Saunders, I organised a research workshop on the ‘future of British political history’ in July 2022, which became a co-edited special section for The Political Quarterly.
+With Lyndsey Jenkins and Robert Saunders, I co-edited special section on the ‘future of British political history’ for The Political Quarterly.

 Publications